- What is literacy?

 Why is literacy important?

-The Universal Declaration of Human Rights asserts that every person has the right to education of which literacy is at the core.
+According to UNESCO, every person has the right to education of which literacy is at the core.
 Literacy is necessary for social and human development.
 It is an essential tool used to eradicate poverty, reduce child mortality, curb population growth, achieve gender equality and ensure sustainable development, peace and democracy.

-According to UNESCO, literate parents are more likely to send their children to school; literate people are better able to access continuing educational opportunities; and literate societies are better geared to meet pressing development.
+Literate parents are more likely to send their children to school; literate people are better able to access continuing educational opportunities; and literate societies are better geared to meet pressing development.

 What is the Aboriginal Literacy Foundation’s mission?